Mghayreh: History

 Patriarch and 17th century historian Estephan El Douaihy mentions that the monastery of Saint-Jeries-el-Azzra became the seat of the Maronite Patriarchate in 939.

 Archaeology

-Mghayreh's oldest ruins include the 'blue convent', a Roman temple dedicated to Adonis and Astarte in the 2nd century AD.
-The temple was also dedicated to the goddess Diana.
+Mghayreh's oldest ruins include Mar Girios al-Azraq (the 'blue convent'), a Roman temple, tentatively attributed to Astarte, built in the 2nd century AD.
+The visible parts of the temple art part of a greater sanctuary.

 The town's Church of Our Lady of Yanouh dates back to the Crusader period.

 Agriculture

 Mghayreh produces many varieties of apples thanks to its temperate summer climate.
 Varieties include the Golden and Starking apples.
 Other agricultural produces include apricot, plum, peach, pear, pomegranate and other fruits.